hiitssid/fem-nft-preview-card-component/README.md

 ### What I learned

-Majority of the focus was using Flex property.
+- Majority of the focus was using Flex property.
 I learned to include flex as per necessary like distributing elements across the card-component.

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:

 ```html
 <main>